inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

         # If disabled, the raw values of each counter will be written to the InfluxDB on each export.
         # When enabled, only the change of the counter in comparison to the previous export will be written.
         # This difference will only be written if the counter has changed (=the difference is non-zero).
-        # This can greatly reduce the total data written to influx and makes writing queries easier.
+        # This can greatly reduce the total data written to InfluxDB and makes writing queries easier.
         counters-as-differences: true

         # The size of the buffer for failed batches.